-Name Functional background and expertise Gender Age Nationality Christian Reinaudo E-health & digital imaging solutionsManaging companiesInternational business Male 67 France Herman Verrelst Molecular diagnosticsSoftware solutionsEntrepreneurship Male 48 Belgium Luc Gijsens (1) FinanceCapital marketsCorporate and investment banking Male 68 Belgium Ann-Christine Sundell Life sciencesDiagnosticsStrategy and operations Female 57 Finland Christine Kuslich Molecular diagnosticsOncology & Infectious diseaseStrategy & investment Female 54 USA Roald Borré Corporate finance and M&AInvestment fundsAccounting and auditing Male 49 Belgium
+Name Functional background and expertise Gender Age Nationality Christian Reinaudo E-health & digital imaging solutions Managing companies International business Male 68 France Herman Verrelst (1) Molecular diagnostics Software solutions Entrepreneurship Male 49 Belgium Luc Gijsens (2) Finance Capital markets Corporate and investment banking Male 69 Belgium Ann-Christine Sundell Life sciences Diagnostics Strategy and operations Female 58 Finland Christine Kuslich Molecular diagnostics Oncology & Infectious disease Strategy & investment Female 55 USA Bryan Dechairo (3) Business and R&D strategy Molecular Diagnostics Market Access and Reimbursement Male 50 USA

-(1) Permanently representing Luc Gijsens BV.
+(1) Permanently representing South Bay Ventures (SBV) BV; (2) Permanently representing Luc Gijsens BV.

 Belgian company law requires at least one third of the directors of a listed company to be of a different gender than the other directors.
 Currently, the Company has two female directors on its board of directors on a total of six directors.
 The board is of the opinion that there is currently sufficient diversity in terms of age.
-It however believes that in terms of 'functional background from additional profiles with relevant industry background and expertise in other go-tomarket models, partnering and/ or diagnostic service models,
+It however believes that in terms of 'functional background and expertise' it could benefit from additional profiles with relevant industry background and expertise in other go-to-market models, partnering and/or diagnostic service models, digitalization and/or Al.